-Ten years back, same time, I hated the fact of watching Agassi win the French Open thereby becoming one of the very few to have won all four Grand Slams in a career.
-He surely became a legend considering the fact, he did win an Olympic Gold at the Atlanta Games in 1996.
-I was a class 10 student, and a pro Sampras fan, didnt like this fact.
+Ten years back, same time, I was not too fond of the fact of watching Agassi win the French Open, thereby becoming one of the very few to have won all four Grand Slams in a career.
+He indeed became a legend, considering he did win an Olympic Gold at the Atlanta Games in 1996.
+I was a class 10 student, and a pro-Sampras fan didn’t like this fact.
 A degree of tranquility came when Sampras thrashed Agassi in straight sets to win yet another Wimbledon in 1999.

-Another Swiss halted Sampras in the form of George Bastl in 2002 before winning his last Grand Slam at Flushing Meadows.
-He retired, although the announcement came late, I knew, he wouldnt come back.
+Another Swiss halted Sampras in George Bastl in 2002 before winning his last Grand Slam at Flushing Meadows.
+He retired, although the announcement came late, I knew he wouldn’t come back.

-The curse of clay is gone, its off from Federer’s back, well and truely grounded at Roland Garros today.
-Ten years, is such a long time and I am in tears, tears of joy.
-Never I had a chance to enjoy and rejoice someone winning French Open since the glory days of Sergei Brugera in 1993 and 1994.
+The curse of clay is gone; it’s off from Federer’s back, well and truly grounded at Roland Garros today.
+Ten years is such a long time, and I am in tears, tears of joy.
+Never I had a chance to enjoy and rejoice in someone winning the French Open since the glory days of Sergei Bruguera in 1993 and 1994.

-On a personal front, there is nothing better than being in the home country of Roger’s to witness this historic moment in tennis and an historic landmark in his life.
-And somewhere a sense of triumph for me as well.
+On a personal front, there is nothing better than being in Roger’s home country to witness this historic moment in tennis and a historic landmark in his life.
+And somewhere, a sense of triumph for me as well.